What does transition mean?

 Parents/Carers and their child/young person may find this a challenging and difficult time particularly when additional learning needs are part of the equation.
 Successful transition is vital to the students emotional and academic development and therefore careful planning is required.

-This page will provide you with links to further information and support around transitions from early years to preparing for adulthood.
+This page will provide you with information and links to support around transitions from early years to preparing for adulthood.

 There is a range of material and resources available, which have been designed by the East Midlands Education Support Service to support the transitions of children and young people with SEND at the various stages of their educational journey towards adulthood.
 To access these resources please click on the following link: Transitions Support